Kemal's Braindump

 #brainiac #emacs #productivity #system

-Brainiac started as a way for me to organize my own work: meeting notes with my team, technical reflections, TODOs, and the many small but important thoughts that accumulate over the course of real engineering work.
+Brainiac started as a way for me to organize my own work: meeting notes with my team, technical reflections, tasks, and the many small but important thoughts that accumulate over the course of real engineering work.
 Over time, it became a stable personal system that supports both focused technical work and leadership responsibilities, without getting in the way.

 I host stable versions of Brainiac on Codeberg.